Pied plover: Behavior and ecology

-Diet
+Food and feeding

 Not much is known about their diet.
 They mainly eat insects and snails but have been seen holding on to a crustacean with their bill, though it is unclear if they eat them.
 Notable prey for the pied plover are scorpions, which was documented in Brazil.

-Reproduction
+Breeding

-Their displays consist of them flying in the air in an undulatory pattern as they call.
+Their displays consist of flying in the air in an undulatory pattern as they call.
 While on the ground, they stand facing each other with their wings spread.
 Generally, pied plovers mate between May and July and lay their eggs in July, though this varies by region.

 Pied plovers nest on the ground, digging a shallow hole.
 The nest is unlined and their eggs are directly touching the ground.
 When they leave the nest, they cover the eggs with sand for protection.